emadak47/Battleship/README.md

 4- Win_Game(): return true if all ships have been sunken in the hidden grid.

-5- Print_Attack_Record(): To print the record grid for each player before each round.
+5- Print_Attack_Record(): To print the record grid for each player before the next round.

 6- Expand_Ship(): To expand a ship on the hidden grid in a specified direction.